microsoft/sarif-sdk/docs/Producing effective SARIF.md

 #### Description

+The properties of a 'region' object must be consistent.

 SARIF can specify a 'region' (a contiguous portion of a file) in a variety of ways: with line and column numbers, with a character offset and count, or with a byte offset and count.
-The specification states certain constraints on these properties, both within each property groups (for example, the start line cannot be greater than end line) and between the groups (for example, if more than one group is present, they must independently specify the exact same portion of the file).
-See the SARIF specification ([§3.30](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317685)).
+The specification states certain constraints on these properties, both within each property group (for example, the start line cannot be greater than end line) and between the groups (for example, if more than one group is present, they must independently specify the same portion of the file).
+See the SARIF specification ([3.30](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317685)).

 #### Messages

 ##### `EndLineMustNotPrecedeStartLine`: error

+{0}: In this 'region' object, the 'endLine' property '{1}' is less than the 'startLine' property '{2}'.
+The properties of a 'region' object must be internally consistent.

 ##### `EndColumnMustNotPrecedeStartColumn`: error

+{0}: In this 'region' object, the 'endColumn' property '{1}' is less than the 'startColumn' property '{2}'.
+The properties of a 'region' object must be internally consistent.

 ##### `RegionStartPropertyMustBePresent`: error

+{0}: This 'region' object does not specify 'startLine', 'charOffset', or 'byteOffset'.
+As a result, it is impossible to determine whether this 'region' object describes a line/column text region, a character offset/length text region, or a binary region.

 ---